anorudes/redux-easy-boilerplate/README.md

   - 4 modes for run (with auto rimraf dist)
   - api server
   - gzip css, js, fonts

-Doesn't have redux-form and bootstrap (you can add if needed)

 ## How it works